A Short Analysis of William Blake’s ‘The Garden of Love’

 The message, then, is clear: organised religion is anathema to love, and is about imposing control and restrictions on us, killing our happiness and curbing our natural desires and wishes.
 The institutions of religion, unlike the joyousness of religious belief itself, turn the world from a garden (symbolising growth and life) into a grave (symbolising death and decay).

 If you enjoyed Blake’s ‘The Garden of Love’, you might also enjoy his ‘The Clod and the Pebble’, our discussion of his great spring poem, and his poem ‘A Poison Tree’.
 If you’re looking for a good edition of Blake’s work, we recommend Selected Poetry (Oxford World’s Classics).
+We’ve offered more tips for the close reading of poetry here.

 Posted on January 8, 2018, in Literature and tagged Analysis, English Literature, Literary Criticism, Poetry, Romanticism, Summary, The Garden of Love, William Blake.
 Bookmark the permalink.
 6 Comments.